openvinotoolkit/open_model_zoo/models/public/densenet-121/densenet-121.md

 ## Use Case and High-Level Description

-The `densenet-121` model is one of the [DenseNet*](https://arxiv.org/abs/1608.06993) group of models designed to perform image classification.
+The `densenet-121` model is one of the [DenseNet](https://arxiv.org/abs/1608.06993) group of models designed to perform image classification.
 The authors originally trained the models on Torch\*, but then converted them into Caffe\* format.
-All DenseNet models have been pretrained on the ImageNet image database.
+All DenseNet models have been pre-trained on the ImageNet image database.
 For details about this family of models, check out the [repository](https://github.com/shicai/DenseNet-Caffe).

 ## Specification